Python Production Environment (PyPE)

 This document defines the service level agreement for Python Production Environment (PyPE).

 The Production Python Environment (PyPE) service consists of a set of tools and servers that enable the development and delivery of Python and Django applications in a centrally hosted environment.
 Features include:

-- A set of desktop client tools to enable desktop Python/Django development and testing on local developer workstations.
-These tools consist of third-party installers for Python, Java and Subversion clients, and locally developed tools for installing Django, Python broker libraries, and Stunnel to secure connections from developer workstations to the broker server.
+- A Developer VM with a pre-installed set of client tools to enable desktop Python/Django development and testing on local developer workstations.
+These tools include Python, Java and Subversion clients, Django, Python broker libraries, and Stunnel to secure connections from developer workstations to the broker server.

 - A deployment server to manage and deploy Python/Django projects from UTForge to production and staging servers and to manage group authorizations for projects.